The Gap: Selected Abstract Art from Belgium curated by Luc Tuymans for Parasol unit9 September - 6 December 2015

 Read the full press release.

-Parasol unit appreciates the generous support of the Department of Culture, Youth, Sport and Media, Flanders.
+Parasol unit appreciates the generous support of Flanders, State of the Art.